noripyt/django-cachalot/docs/quickstart.rst

   .. warning::
      Cache timeouts don’t work in a strict way on most cache backends.
-     A cache might not keep a cache key during the requested timeout: it can keep it in memory during a shorter time than the specified timeout.
+     A cache might not keep data during the requested timeout: it can keep it in memory during a shorter time than the specified timeout.
      It can even keep it longer, even if data is not returned when you request it.
      So **don’t rely on timeouts to limit the size of your database**,